drlippman/IMathAS/readme.md

 R install         1   check - need to remove addslashes after done  (addslashes are still there... is this for you to remove or us?)
 R installexamples 3
 0 loginpage.dist
-C ltihome         30
+R ltihome         30
 0 ltisessionsetup
 0 multiembedq
-C newinstructor.dist  4
+R newinstructor.dist  4
 R OEAembedq       3
 C showlinkedtextpublic  5
 C upgrade         237  lots of logic to check